 Defend your blog against trolls and their relatives.

 Everyone dreads the negative or angry comment.
 That’s a risk you take by putting yourself out there in the very public blogosphere.
-Pressing the ‘Delete’ button isn’t always the best solution.
-I have a post on the Avectra blog that explains how to deal with negative comments from complainers, critics and trolls: Don’t Let the Haters Get You Down.
+Pressing the Delete button isn’t always the best solution.
+I wrote a post for the Avectra blog that explains how to deal with negative comments from complainers, critics and trolls: Don’t Let the Haters Get You Down.

 Banish the spam man.